Pi4J/pi4j.github.io/content/documentation/providers/linuxfs.md

 ## SPI

-The buffer size for this SPI implementation is 4096.
-This can be configured in `config.txt`
+The buffer size for this SPI implementation is 4096 bytes.
+This can be configured in `config.txt`:

+* Debian Bullseye OS: `/boot/config.txt`
+* Raspberry Pi OS, based on Debian Bookworm: `/boot/firmware/config.txt`

 ## PWM